-Can It Still Be ‘Euro 2020’ in 2021?
-Sponsors Hope So
+Can it still be ‘Euro 2020’ in 2021?
+Sponsors hope so

 “Anybody who has done it knows that registering any kind of trademark and licensing is a very expensive and time-consuming exercise,” Crow said.
 “To rip all that up and start again because you’ve postponed an event is one of the things you don’t necessarily have to do.”

-While some of UEFA’s sponsorship contracts run for many years and cover other events in its portfolio, some are specifically for the European Championship and were set to terminate this year.
-Those, according to the people familiar with the matter, are now likely to be extended for another year.
+While some of UEFA’s sponsorship contracts run for many years and cover other events, some are specifically for the European Championship and were set to terminate this year.
+Those, according to people familiar with the matter, are now likely to be extended for another year.
 UEFA’s contracts with broadcasters already have a provision for a case in which the tournament is postponed for up to 13 months.

 “We are assessing the overall picture and taking all the arguments into consideration,” he said.

-Konami, the video game maker, had planned to release its Euro 2020 game on April 30.
-Producing it required months of work creating licensing agreements with all of UEFA’s 55 national associations, as well as UEFA itself, and companies that manufacture the jerseys, like Adidas and Nike.
-A plan had also been in place to include the Adidas-produced tournament ball as well as special version for the final.
+Konami, the video game maker, had planned to release its Euro 2020 game April 30.
+Producing it required months of work creating licensing agreements with all of UEFA’s 55 national associations as well as UEFA itself and companies that manufacture jerseys, like Adidas and Nike.
+A plan had also been in place to include the Adidas-produced tournament ball as well as a special version for the final.

 “We are in ongoing discussion with UEFA,” said a Konami spokesman, who added that an announcement about what the tournament would be named was likely to be made soon.
 “It’s definitely up to UEFA what the tournament is called.”